tbrowder/FontFactory-Type1/README.md

 my $ff = FontFactory::Type1.new;
 ```

 Define a `DocFont`.
 Use a name that indicates its face and size for easy use later.
-For fractional points use a 'd' (or a '.')for the decimal point:
+For fractional points use a 'd' for the decimal point:

 ```raku
 my $t12d1 = $ff.get-font: 't12d1';